npont/visiumHD_processing/README.md

 # visiumHD_processing
-visium HD is a spatial transcriptomics method that reaches single cell resolution thanks to a grid of 2 um squares.
-These can be binned to customize the resolution we want to reach.
-Visium HD data, which consist of both the H&E slide, the cytAssist image and the gene expression matrix, can be processed with Seurat or scanpy.
-From pre-processing to segmentation and downstream analysis, I will share here my main scripts.
+Visium HD is a sequencing-based spatial transcriptomics technology that reaches single cell resolution thanks to a grid of 2 um squares.
+These can be binned to customize the resolution, or segmentation can be applied.
+Visium HD data consist of the H&E slide, the cytAssist image and the gene expression matrix.
+Data can be processed with Seurat or scanpy.
+This repository encompasses pre-processing, segmentation and downstream analysis.